ESMValGroup/ESMValTool/doc/sphinx/source/index.rst

 |

-For more detailed information, the documentation is available below.
+For more detailed information, the documentation for Tool and Core is available.

 Get in touch!
 Contact information is available :ref:`here <Support-and-Contact>`.

-.. include:: _sidebar.rst.inc
+.. include: _sidebar.rst.inc

 Indices and tables
 ==================